4 Crucial Things to Know to Get Google AdSense Approval

-Fourth Crucial Area to Note: The Nature of Traffic
+Fourth Crucial Area to Note: You Must Have Substantial Organic Traffic

 There are various online debates involving this.
-I’m firmly of the belief that search engine traffic is a must for quick Google AdSense approval.
+In short, I’m firmly of the belief that search engine traffic is a must for quick Google AdSense approval.

 Consistent, high quality search engine traffic.
 In other words, organic traffic.